- PhD (Theatre), Sorbonne Nouvelle University, Paris III, France

 - BA (Theatre), CAL – University CAL de Artes Cênicas, Brazil

-Leela Alaniz is a Franco-Brazilian actress and Artistic Director of Paris-based theatre company Pas de Dieux.
+Leela Alaniz is a Franco-Brazilian director, actress, actor trainer and the founder and artistic director of Paris-based theatre company Pas de Dieux.
 Her career consists of a constant round-trip movement between the practice and theory of theatre.
-With over 20 years of practice and research in Theatre Anthropology and Corporeal Mime, Leela has performed and directed several plays, toured in numerous countries and taught courses in the US, Europe and South America.
+With over 25 years of practice and research in Theatre Anthropology and Corporeal Mime, Dr Alaniz has performed and directed several plays, toured in numerous countries and taught courses in the US, Europe, Turkey, Singapore and South America.

 Dr Alaniz's academic research is focused on the field of Practice-as-Research, a methodology based on studying evolving actor training techniques for theatre.
 Her own unique training method explores the fusion between artificiality and organicity as embodiment and artistic expression.
 Rather than focusing on just interpretation, Dr Alaniz’s training method empowers the actor-author i.e. the actor as a creator, and the devising process of contemporary theatre.